DIY Easter Craft Pillow

 I read a lot about lowering the “feed dogs” on your machine when stitching free-motion embroidery.
 Feed dogs are the little teeth on your sewing machine that feed your fabric evenly through the machine.
 These teeth are extremely important because they help us produce perfectly spaced, even stitches whenever we sew garments, piece quilts, or applique shapes on our machine.
 Most people recommend that you lower the feed dogs for free-motion embroidery.

-For this pillow, I lowered the feed dogs using a lever on my machine.
-It worked great.
-If you don’t have the option to lower them, you can use a Supreme Slider instead.
+For this pillow, I lowered the feed dogs using a lever on my machine and it worked great.
+If you don’t have the option to lower them, you can use a Quilting Slider Mat instead.

 If you are enjoying my blog, you can sign up to receive my blog updates here. .